 They name themselves “Black Feet” inspired by an American Indian tribe.
 Playing in the woods near the campsite, they discover mysterious signs and a letter left by the “Forest Eye” – a mysterious person/or spirit who guides them in their adventures.

 The movie is charming.
 How wouldn’t it be with such a great youthful cast?
 Its magic lies in its simplicity and sincerity.
 The boys who star in the film were actual members of the 28 Lodz Team Scouts, and the filming was carried out during their summer camp.

 The cinematography techniques utilized in filming result in an almost candid sensation in the viewers.
 Using non-obtrusive camerawork achieves that and imaginative lighting (relying on natural light sources such as candles or a campfire ).
 The result is an uplifting and refreshing film that viewers of all ages can equally enjoy.

 Director: Waldemar Podgórski

 Cast: Marcin Kowalczyk, Sasza Depczynski, Bartosz Hajncz, Sebastian Iwanow, Mikolaj Janic, Slawomir Krajewski and others

-Czarne Stopy is a screen adaptation of a novel by the same name, for children and young adults, written by the Polish writer Seweryna Szmaglewska.
-The movie captures the causative power of imagination and the ability to create “something out of nothing” that allows the characters to find joy in a common experiencing of real emotions.
+Czarne Stopy is a screen adaptation of a novel by the same name for children and young adults, written by the Polish writer Seweryna Szmaglewska.
+The movie captures the causative power of imagination and the ability to create “something out of nothing, “allowing the protagonists to discover delight in the shared experience of true emotions.
 Czarne Stopy presents to the viewer a different picture of youthful reality – one that some of us remember with nostalgia and which others, surrounded by computers and video games, do not know at all.
-This is Polish cinema for young audiences at its best !
+This is Polish cinema for young audiences at its best!